 The City works with the State of Minnesota's Center for Energy and Environment (CEE) to provide low-cost home energy assessment that may aid in decreasing energy costs for homeowners.
+CEE also services Plymouth's rehab and first-time homebuyer loans.
 Due to an aging housing stock in Plymouth, the HRA also funds an Architectural Design Program which provides architectural guidance to homeowners looking to make additions or remodel their current homes.